THE WORLD LEADER IN FIBER LASERS

 The other source of frequent bars’ failure is in the semiconductor diode bar itself; lifetime of the bar is usually determined by the reliability of its “weakest” emitter.
 In order to improve performance and to boost heatsinking bars are often get attached to micro-channel coolers with high heat conductive soft solder, indium.
 Under high driving current operation indium is known to migrate through bar metallization into semiconductor material thus causing its sudden instantaneous failure.

 Many manufacturers of diode bars pro rate the warranty based on hours used.
 IPG have always used single emitter diode laser pumps manufactured entirely in-house, these are mounted on a heat sink with the same coefficient of thermal expansion as the diode chip.
 IPG uses telecom-qualified hard solder which is free of electro-migration defects.
 Depending upon the size of the fiber laser, IPG diodes are either air-cooled with high speed fans or are water-cooled through stainless steel pipes beneath the heat sink.
 There is no direct contact with water coolant.
 The diode light is delivered via fiber and is delivered directly to the active medium and spliced thus eliminating an air to active medium interface that can be a source of contamination.
-The life of the single emitter diodes is directly related to the current they are operated at.
-All industrial IPG fiber laser diodes are run at a current level where the predicted end of life (MTBF) is > 100,000 hours of operation.
+The lifetime of the single emitter diodes depends on the current they are operated at.
+Industrial IPG pump diodes are run at a current levels for expected lietimes of several years.
 IPG Photonics diodes are not pro-rated and are covered for the complete warranty period of the fiber laser or amplifier.Close

 IPG Photonics tests 100% of their diodes before they are certified for a laser or amplifier.
 Duration of the test generally is longer than 1,500 hours when diodes are operated at stressed conditions, greatly elevated temperature and current.
 If the diodes pass this test with no drop off in power they are certified for usage in our devices.
 Whether the diode is used for a 10 kW fiber laser for materials processing or a broad band fiber amplifier for telecom, similar procedures are followed.
 IPG is now the largest manufacturer of single emitter multi-mode diodes with the most extensive diode test facility in the world.
 With over 10,000 high power fiber lasers in use in production applications around the world, some of which have been in operation for over 10 years, IPG has the experience and statistical data to support its statements regards diode lifetime.